-In programming, functions play a very crucial part.
 A function is an organized block of code that is created for a specific task.
-It can also accept and return values.
-The main purpose of using functions is code reusability.
-There is a lot about functions in JavaScript.
-In JavaScript, functions are higher-order functions.
-To understand this term – “Higher-order functions”, we need to understand some basic concepts related to JavaScript functions.
-So in this article, we will discuss everything related to higher-order functions in JavaScript.
+It can accept and return values.
+The main purpose of using functions is for code reusability and organization.
+In JavaScript, functions can be considered ‘higher-order’.
+To better understand this term, we need to look at some basic concepts related to JavaScript functions.

 Functions in JavaScript